tanghui315/speakr-app/readme.md

 * `SECRET_KEY`: **Required.** A long, random string used by Flask for session security.
 The `setup.sh` script generates one if it's missing.
 * `ALLOW_REGISTRATION`: *Optional.* Set to `false` to prevent new users from registering via the web UI.
 Defaults to `true`.

-**Note on Language Preferences:** Transcription language and output language for summaries/chat are now configurable per user on their Account page within the application.
+**Note on User Preferences:** Transcription language, output language for summaries/chat, custom summarization prompts, and personal/professional details (name, title, company) are now configurable per user on their Account page within the application.

 ## Usage

 1.  **Register/Login:** Access the web application via your browser.
 Register a new account (if enabled) or log in.
-2.  **Set Preferences (Optional):** Go to your Account page to set your preferred transcription and output languages.
+2.  **Set Preferences (Recommended):** Go to your Account page to:
+    * Set your preferred transcription and output languages.
+    * Define a custom summarization prompt to tailor summaries to your needs.
+    * Optionally, add your name, job title, and company to provide more context for AI chat interactions.
 3.  **Upload:** Go to "New Recording" or drag-and-drop audio files onto the page.
 Upload progress and subsequent processing status will appear in the bottom-left popup.
 4.  **View Recordings:** The main "Gallery" view lists your recordings, grouped by date.
 Click on a recording to view its details.
 5.  **Interact:**